Your browser does not support JavaScript

 Technical Standards

-1. The student must have use of both hands and sufficient finger dexterity to manipulate dental instruments, materials, dental handpieces, and operate dental equipment.
+1. The student needs use of both hands and sufficient finger dexterity to manipulate dental instruments, materials, dental handpieces, and operate dental equipment.

 3. The student must possess the ability to gather, classify, and interpret information about data, people, or things, and be able to carry out appropriate actions in relation to the data received and apply principles of logical or scientific thinking to define problems, collect data, establish facts, and draw valid conclusions.